sourcecred/sourcecred/src/core/address_payload_unification_design.md

 This API encompasses an improvement to how nodes are handled.
 Clients will usually work with either a `Node<NR, NP>` or a `NodeReference` alone.
-There is still a bit of friction in that some methods are inherently on the reference while others are on the porcelain, but this is not actually a problem when the `Node<NR, NP>` is treated as a package (not destructured): consider
+There is still a bit of friction in that some methods are inherently on the reference while others are on the payload, but this is not actually a problem when the `Node<NR, NP>` is treated as a package (not destructured): consider

 ```javascript
 function someActions(